-Sentiment analysis is just one part of a social media monitoring platform or natural language processing system, and while it shouldn’t be the only thing you consider, accuracy and recall are critical elements to the results you will get.
+Sentiment analysis is just one part of a social listening or social media monitoring platform utilizing a natural language processing system.
+And while it shouldn’t be the only thing you consider, accuracy and recall are critical elements to the results you will get.

 A system with low accuracy won't provide results that are valuable or results you can trust, and a system with low recall misses a great deal of the data you’re wanting to analyze, which also leaves you with results that are not viable.

 - Look for the two critical measures of precision (accuracy) and recall, even better if there is an F1 score.

 - Check the sample size of the test that was run.
 Is it large enough to feel confident about the findings?
 Remember, the larger the sample set, the better.

 - Ask for information about the types of documents that were scored and what criteria was used to determine scoring.
 Does the data analyzed for the test match the data commonly processed by the system?